You don't know why here I thought I was the one off the grid for the last 18 hours, and you don't know why I was asking the question.

 A lot of cruise supporters think, my God, if this is the sum total of the IQ supporting Trump, we are screwed.

-Um it's mean spirited, it's vicious, these uh Twitter trolls, I don't care what they're trolling.
+These Twitter trolls, I don't care what they're trolling.

-It's uh it's a live sewer out there.
+It's a live sewer out there.

-Whether they're Trumpists tweeting or whether they're Stop Rush or whoever they are, they're just the dregs.
+Whether they're Trumpists tweeting or whether they're stop rush or whoever they are, they're just the dregs.

 It's just a bunch of human debris out there.